rhregalado/rhregalado.github.io/_essays/essay11.md

 <p>For Christina Koch, who holds the record for the longest spaceflight by a woman, the moment did not feel “historic.”
 It felt humbling.
 Jeremy Hansen, the first Canadian to reach lunar orbit, simply said: <i>“Right away, you are humbled.
 The fact that four of us get to be out here just brings you to your knees.”</i> Meanwhile, pilot Victor Glover, the first person of color to orbit the moon, looking back at Earth from 252,000 miles away, said: <i>“You look like one thing.
 Homo sapiens is all of us.”</i></p>

 <p>Monday, April 6, was the day the entire mission was planned for.
 But for all the scientific milestones that the crew accomplished during their lunar flyby, the moment that stood out the most was a deeply human one.
 The Artemis II crew were given the chance to name craters on the Moon.
 They named one “Carroll,” for mission commander Reid Wiseman’s wife, who died of cancer in 2020.
 If anyone has ever quite literally given the Moon to someone they love, Wiseman did it!
+The farthest anyone has ever gone to say “I still love you.”
 And I’m just starting to realize how much I badly needed to see four romantic poets circling a cold floating rock.</p>

 <p>How reviving it is to be in awe again.
 I may have been born too late for Apollo, but I am just on time for Artemis!
 We all are.</p>